Hi! We’re excited you’ve decided to take part in the Ailuna shampoo bar action. Goodbye plastic, hello clean, fresh hair!

 For dry, itchy scalp or dandruff

-If you suffer from an itchy scalp or dandruff, tea tree is your friend!
+Tea tree oil will be your new best friend!
 It has soothing, antibacterial properties and can help reduce uncomfortable itching.

 What to expect - the adjustment period